mah0x211/lua-form/README.md

     - offset:integer: file offset at which to begin the writeout.
     - part:table: a file data that contains the `filename` and `file` fields. if `part.is_tmpfile` is `true`, `file` must be closed by this method.
     ```
-- `boundary:string`: if specify a boundary string, this form will be encoded in `multipart/form-data`.

 **Returns**